 The LicKey License option

-enables you to use your regular Subscription or Perpetual license key with your Wowza Streaming Engine for Amazon EC2 instance.
+enables you to use your regular subscription or perpetual license key with your Wowza Streaming Engine for Amazon EC2 instance.
 When using this option, billing for your running instance time and bandwidth consumption is managed by Amazon.
-Wowza Streaming Engine Subscription users will continue to receive a separate monthly invoice from Wowza® for usage of the Wowza Streaming Engine software and AddOns.
-This option provides access to all Wowza Streaming Engine functionality and all premium AddOns, including Wowza Transcoder
+Wowza Streaming Engine subscription users will continue to receive a separate monthly invoice from Wowza® for usage of the Wowza Streaming Engine software.
+This option provides access to all Wowza Streaming Engine functionality, including Wowza Transcoder

 (for 64-bit instances only), Wowza nDVR